Tomo is a statically typed, garbage collected imperative language with

 pass # Pass means "do nothing"

-# Lists can be created with list comprehensions:
+# Lists can be created with list comprehensions, which are loops:

 for x in my_numbers